Our Mesothelioma Attorneys Provide Helpful Insight

 Peritoneal mesothelioma is the second-most common type of mesothelioma, affecting around 10-20% of patients.
 This condition affects the lining of the stomach cavity and organs.
 Symptoms of mesothelioma may include abdominal pain and swelling, nausea, vomiting, changes in bowel habits, night sweats, fever, fatigue and anemia.

 Pericardial mesothelioma is extremely rare and affects the lining of the heart.
 Symptoms may include: irregular heartbeat, chest pain, heart murmurs, cough, difficulty breathing and fatigue.

 When will a patient experience these symptoms of mesothelioma?

-Most patients notice the first signs of mesothelioma approximately 30 to 50 years after exposure.
+Most patients notice the first signs of mesothelioma about 30 to 50 years after exposure.
 This latency period may vary depending on the type of mesothelioma and the severity of the condition.
-Various studies have placed the average latency period at anywhere from 32 to over 50 years.
-When the symptoms do appear, they are often mild and may go unnoticed and therefore untreated for a time.
+Studies have placed the average latency period at anywhere from 32 to over 50 years.
+When the symptoms do appear, they are often mild and may go unnoticed or untreated.
 A late diagnosis may mean that a patient will have a much shorter life expectancy.

 Review Your Options in Filing a Mesothelioma Lawsuit

 At Napoli Shkolnik PLLC, we are dedicated to protecting the interests of people across the U.S. who are suffering the effects of asbestos exposure.
 After seeking medical care, we highly recommend that you contact our office to schedule a confidential, free consultation with one of our professionals.